 Most insurance carriers will cover BRCA testing and genetic counseling if the individual has a personal or significant family history of BRCA-related cancers.

-If my insurance company learns I am BRCA-positive, will my insurance coverage change?
+If my insurance company learns I am positive for a mutation in a cancer predisposition gene, will my insurance coverage change?

 It depends on what type of insurance you have and where you live.
 According to the GINA law, health insurance companies that provide plans for businesses with 15 or more employees cannot change your coverage based on the results of your genetic testing.
 However, other types of insurance, such as life, disability, and long-term care, do not have restrictions about using your genetic information to set their plans, and each state has its own mandates regarding the use of genetic information.
 You can learn more about this topic here.

-If my employer learns I am BRCA-positive, are there grounds for firing me?
+If my employer learns I am positive for a mutation in a cancer predisposition gene, are there grounds for firing me?

 The GINA law makes it illegal for employers with 15 or more employees to use your genetic information to make decisions about hiring, firing, promotion, pay, privileges or terms.
 In other words, your employer may not use family health history and genetic test results in making decisions about your employment.
 Please be aware that GINA’s protections in employment do not extend to the US military or employees of the federal government.